pmillart/virtual-partner-bootcamp/Azure Infrastructure/Day 4 - AKS/AKS Challenge/lab guide/Exercise 1.md

 ![Ratings architecture in dedicated namespace](images/ratings_architecture.png)

-Your initial challenge is to configure the existing application in a dedicated namespace and allow only the `Fruit Smashers Smoothers` security group access to the namespace.
+Your initial challenge is to configure the existing application in a dedicated namespace and allow only the **Fruit Smashers Smooth Devs** security group access to the namespace.

 ### Environment details